dsalgadom/CSSR_Class/README.md

 # CSSR_Class
-Here, the class of this year's MPP-E1180: Introduction to Collaborative Social Science Data Analysis taught by Christopher Gandrud, can exchange links to their repos and whatever else comes up.
+Here, the class of this year's <a href="https://github.com/HertieDataScience/SyllabusAndLectures" target="_blank">MPP-E1180: Introduction to Collaborative Social Science Data Analysis</a> taught by <a href="https://github.com/christophergandrud
+" target="_blank">@ChristopherGandrud</a> at the <a href="https://hertie-school.berlin" target="_blank">Hertie School of Governance</a>.